 Boondocking Regulations

-Boondocking in Louisiana means camping anywhere where there are no hookups for your RV.
+Boondocking in Louisiana means camping anywhere there are no hookups for your RV.
 You may have seen RVs do this in the parking lots of big box stores like Walmart, and in some Louisiana cities, this is allowed.
 Boondocking in other public areas is also allowed, although there might be some limitations.
-State forest parks are common sites for boondocking, with the most popular one being Kisatchie National Forest.
+State and national forests are common sites for boondocking, with the most popular one being Kisatchie National Forest.

 RV Insurance Requirements